KrailOrg/krail/docs/userguide/userguide-serialisation.rst

-Because Kotlin declares a property rather than a separate constructor parameter and field, the property needs to be annotated in a way that causes Kotlin’s code generator to properly annotated its Java output:
+Because Kotlin declares a property rather than a separate constructor parameter and field, the property needs to be annotated in a way that causes Kotlin’s code generator to correctly annotate its Java output:

 .. code:: kotlin